 Best Online Liberal Arts Programs in Ithaca, NY (2026)

 Ithaca, New York has a population of about 31,792.
 The city’s median household income is $48,617 (Census ACS 2023, 5-year).
 About 70.2% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited liberal arts programs within 100 miles of Ithaca.
+Our directory has 54 accredited schools offering liberal arts programs near Ithaca, with tuition ranging from $37,932 to $50,783 per year for indexed programs.
 In New York, the top-earning liberal arts-related role is News Analyst, Reporter, or Journalist at a median $103,810 annually (BLS, May 2024).

 Closest Liberal Arts Schools to Ithaca